yielda-game/yielda-game.github.io/_posts/2022-08-29-making-money-with-ponzifarm.md

 ---
 title: "Making Money with ponziFarm"
-excerpt: "PonziFarm is an investment-style gambling game where manipulating the 'system' is not only allowed but encouraged!
+excerpt: "PonziFarm is a crypto-based, investment-style game where manipulating the 'system' is not only allowed but encouraged!
 Here's how to make it work for you."
 header:
-  teaser: /assets/images/deposits.png
+  teaser: /assets/images/profit.png
 categories:
   - Blog
 tags: